exeter-explorer/site-publishing/README.md

 # site-publishing
 Tell Pam what to do !

-These are the instructions for publiushing site (once we can find)
+These are the instructions for publishing sites (once we can find the instructions)

+Update repos in this Github

+Use Pam's work laptop.
+Log in to the publishing site: https://app.netlify.com/login/email Log in using EXE EXE, using email login option, with PSW on Pam's work laptop